azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 As we can see, we can translate multiple sentences within one API call.
 The service also automatically detects the input language.
 If desired, we can even directly translate the input to several output languages concurrently.

+As we focused on text now, we want to jump to images.
+As more and more apps recognize faces there is also a *Face Cognitive Service* for that.

+The Azure Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
+Facial recognition software is important in many different scenarios, such as security, natural user interface, image content analysis and management, mobile apps, and robotics.

 ## Azure Cognitive Services - Face

 :triangular_flag_on_post: **Goal:** Detect, identify, and analyze faces in images.

+Again we conduct a REST Call and send an image of a face to the *Face Cognitive Service* and get a JSON response in return which explains the found characteristics of a face e.g. `faceAttributes`

 0. Deploy a Face Api Service in the Portal